 Knoll also persuaded her former teacher, Mies van der Rohe, to give Knoll the rights to the Barcelona Chair which he had designed with Lilly Reich in 1929.
 She had the sculptor, Harry Bertoia spend two years in his studio to see if he could translate his metalwork into furniture and the result was his well-known wire chairs.
 She managed to attract Knoll’s considerable stable of designer talent by paying commissions and royalties and ensuring credit for designs.

-Knoll and her Knoll Planning Unit revolutionized office design, replacing antique styles and haphazard arrangements with the signature "Knoll Look"' This was marked by rationalized space plans, modern furniture, sleek geometries, and integration of structure, color, and texture.
-In the 1940's office, decoration had been dominated by antique and period styles.
-Typically offices had traditional, heavy, carved, mahogany desks placed diagonally in the corner of a room, another diagonal table behind it, scattered chairs and a glassed-in bookcase.
-Knoll replaced the old executive desk with light, sleek modern designs, as well as straightening the diagonal positioning.
-Workspaces became more open with seating areas for informal discussion.
-She redesigned conference tables into a boat-shape so that people could see one another to accommodate group discussions.
+Knoll and her Knoll Planning Unit revolutionized office design, replacing antique styles and haphazard arrangements with the signature “Knoll Look”.
+This was marked by rationalized space plans, modern furniture, sleek geometries, and integration of structure, color, and texture.
+In the 1940’s office, decoration had been dominated by antique and period styles.
+Typically offices had traditional, heavy, carved, mahogany desks placed diagonally in the corner of a room, another diagonal table behind it, scattered chairs, and a glassed-in bookcase.
+Knoll replaced the old executive desk with light, sleek modern designs, as well as straightened the diagonal positioning.
+Workspaces became more open with seating areas for informal discussions.
+She redesigned conference tables into a boat shape so that people could see one another to accommodate group discussions.

-Kelly Hoppen (1959) is a South African born, British interior designer, author, and the proprietor of Kelly Hoppen Interiors.
-Hoppen is sometimes called ‘The Queen of Taupe’.
+Kelly Hoppen (b.
+1959) is a South African-born, British interior designer, author, and proprietor of Kelly Hoppen Interiors.
+Hoppen is sometimes called “The Queen of Taupe”.
 She began her adventure with design at the age of sixteen when she had an opportunity to design a family friend’s kitchen.
 During a career spanning 40 years, she has designed the homes of private clients as well as commercial projects in several countries, including hotels, restaurants, offices, and aircraft.
 Her celebrity clients include David and Victoria Beckham, Martin Shaw, Gwyneth Paltrow, and Guy Edwards.

-In her work Hoppen does not focus solely on residential spaces, she also designs yachts, hotels, and jets of private clients all over the world.
-Her work also includes the most impressive cruise ship to date with Celebrity Edge; redefining sea travel.
+In her work Hoppen does not focus solely on residential spaces, she also designs yachts, hotels, and jets for private clients all over the world.
+Her work also includes the most impressive cruise ship to date, Celebrity Edge; redefining sea travel.

 Her style is a subtle fusion of East meets West; clean lines and neutral tones, intuitively balanced with an opulent warmth.
 It usually involves a tranquil and ordered space, modern in feel, and with a neutral color palette.
 She uses taupe color a lot, hence the nickname, but is not averse to evolutionary changes.
 You definitely won’t find any big splashes of strong color in her interiors though.
 It is all about calm and balance.

-Wearstler (1967) is an American interior designer and author.
+Kelly Wearstler (b.
+1967) is an American interior designer and author.
 An interest in interior design came to her naturally given that her father was an engineer and her mother an antique dealer.
 From an early age, she accompanied her mother to thrift shops, flea markets, and auctions.
-After studying architecture and graphic design she moved to Los Angeles, where she had a fleeting affair with showbusiness.
+After studying architecture and graphic design she moved to Los Angeles, where she had a fleeting affair with show business.

 In 1995 Wearstler opened Kelly Wearstler Interior Design (Kwid, or KWID).
 The following year she met the real estate developer Brad Korzen, who hired her to design his house in the Hollywood Hills and several residential properties owned by his company.
 The first of the residences was the Avalon hotel in Beverly Hills and this was the one that made her name.
 She introduced humor into modernist interiors, which helped bring them to life and felt very refreshing.